Sascha-netizen/Sascha-netizen/README.md

 ## 👨‍💻 Who I Am

-I am a German-based educator and researcher who has completed a Diploma in Full Stack Software Development, with a focus on **Python and Django**.
+I'm a Python/Django developer with a background in education and academic research.
+After completing a Diploma in Full Stack Software Development (Merit), I now build full-stack applications with a focus on backend architecture, relational data modelling, and maintainable software.

-With a PhD in English Literature (University of Exeter) and over a decade of international teaching experience, I bring strong analytical thinking, long-form project management, and communication skills into my work as a developer.

-My current focus is on building **robust backend systems**, particularly in educational and content-driven domains.

 ---

 ## 🛠 Tech Stack

-`Python` `Django` `JavaScript` `HTML` `CSS` `Git`
+`Python` `Django` `PostgreSQL` `JavaScript` `HTML` `CSS` `Git` `AWS S3` `Stripe`

 - Building full-stack web applications with Django
 - Working with relational databases and structured data